 Since making her debut with Sir Simon Rattle and the Berliner Philharmoniker as Fricka in the Festival d'Aix-en-Provence's production of Der Ring des Nibelungen, Wagnerian roles have become central to Lilli Paasikivi's work on stage.
 House debuts have included La Monnaie (as Brangäne), Hamburgische Staatsoper (as Fricka) and Oper Frankfurt (as Kundry).

-Paasikivi's celebrated work on disc includes Beethoven's Symphony No.9 with the Gewandhausorchester Leipzig (under Riccardo Chailly for Decca); Mahler’s Symphony No.3 with the Philharmonia Orchestra (under Benjamin Zander for Telarc), Mahler’s Symphony No.8 with the London Symphony Orchestra (under Valery Gergiev for LSO Live); Sibelius’ Kullervo (under Osmo Vänskä for BIS); Sibelius’ Maiden in the Tower (under Paavo Järvi for Virgin/EMI); Alma Mahler’s Complete Songs (with Jorma Panula for Ondine) and Stravinsky’s Mavra with the Göteborgs Symfoniker (under Peter Eötvös).
+Paasikivi's celebrated work on disc includes The Dream of Gerontius (under Vladimir Ashkenazy); Beethoven's Symphony No.9 with the Gewandhausorchester Leipzig (under Riccardo Chailly for Decca); Mahler’s Symphony No.3 with the Philharmonia Orchestra (under Benjamin Zander for Telarc); Mahler’s Symphony No.8 with the London Symphony Orchestra (under Valery Gergiev for LSO Live); Sibelius’ Kullervo (under Osmo Vänskä for BIS); Sibelius’ Maiden in the Tower (under Paavo Järvi for Virgin/EMI); Alma Mahler’s Complete Songs (with Jorma Panula for Ondine) and Stravinsky’s Mavra with the Gothenburg Symphony (under Peter Eötvös).

 Lilli Paasikivi curates the Pyhäniemi Festival in Finland.
 In August 2013 she takes over the position of Artistic Director of Finnish National Opera.